The Center for Student Success and Engagement is primarily responsible for the majority of students’ testing and assessment needs.

 Although many students took the ACT while in high school, ACT Residual Testing is for those students still needing the test or those trying to improve their scores.
 The biggest differences between National ACT (the test you took in high school) and Residual ACT (the test MTC offers), is that residual ACT scores can only be used by the Marion Campus.
 These scores might not be accepted by other colleges and universities, which may be problematic if you have plans to transfer to another school.

 Make-Up Testing: Occasionally, life circumstances or weather may prevent you from making it to a class exam.
 Depending on the circumstances and how quickly you communicate the problem, your instructor may give you permission to make-up the test.
-These make-up tests are typically proctored in the Student Resource Center.
+These make-up tests are typically proctored in the Center for Student Success and Engagement .
 You will want to refer to your instructor and the course syllabus regarding the class’s policy for make-up exams.

 ACT National Testing: In addition to local Residual ACT Testing for MTC students, the Marion Campus is also a NATIONAL ACT TESTING SITE, which means anyone, including high school students and adults can sign up to take the ACT on one of these Saturday dates.